RobbingSpree/HLMSH-Novel/character details/Felicity Harbor.md

 no visible muscles cause she stays hydrated almost no boob has been a home body and remote worker for years so wears comphy clothes more than anything else

+demonstrated behaviors:
+thinks brun is sexy
+uses physical contact with others to ground self expects the worst is possible doesn't plan any escape for it